Libido (1965 film)

 Libido is a 1965 Italian giallo film written and directed by Ernesto Gastaldi and Vittorio Salerno, from a story by Gastaldi's wife Mara Maryl.
-It stars Giancarlo Giannini, Luciano Pigozzi, Maryl and Dominique Boschero.
+It stars Giancarlo Giannini, Luciano Pigozzi, Mara Maryl, and Dominique Boschero.

 Plot

 In a cliffside mansion, a young boy named Christian witnesses his sex maniac father murder his mistress in a room lined with mirrors.
 The father then kills himself by jumping off the cliff.
-Years later, the now adult Christian returns to inherit the family home with his fiancee Helene, his attorney Paul and Paul's wife Brigitte.
+Years later, the now adult Christian returns to inherit the family home with his fiancée Helene, his attorney Paul and Paul's wife Brigitte.
 Christian fears that his father may still be alive, and that he may inherit his father's insanity along with his house.
 The room of mirrors continues to haunt Christian in adulthood, reflecting and amplifying his own sexual obsessions.
 Strange events occur that lead Christian to believe his father may still be actually living in the house.